Adrian Jones (sculptor): Artistic career

 Jones was already active as an artist by the time he retired from the Army, having painted and sketched throughout his military career.
 In 1892 he had received some teaching in sculpture techniques from Charles Bell Birch and had shown a plaster statuette, One of the Right Sort, at the Royal Academy in 1884.
 In 1887 Jones' bronze Gone Away won first prize in the Goldsmith's Company's statuette contest.
 His terracotta Camel Corps Scout and The Last Arrow in bronze were both well received when exhibited in 1886 and 1888 respectively.
 Jones became a regular exhibitor at the Royal Academy, at the Royal Glasgow Institute of the Fine Arts and in commercial galleries plus at the Paris Salon and the Royal Institute.

 In 1891 Jones exhibited a plaster work, Triumph featuring a quadriga of four horses and a chariot.
 The model greatly impressed the Prince of Wales who began campaigning for a monumental version to be created for the Wellington Arch in central London.
 Opposition to this proposal was led by Sir Frederick Leighton, the president of the Royal Academy, who considered the commission beyond the ability of a largely self-taught artist such as Jones.
 To demonstrate his skill with large scale works, Jones created Duncan's Horses, a plaster equine group shown at the Royal Academy in 1892.
 Despite insinuations that Duncan's Horses was not by him, Jones won the Wellington Arch commission and worked on Peace descending on the Quadriga of War from 1907 until 1912.
 Until his death in 1910, Edward VII frequently visited Jones' studio to view progress on what became largest bronze sculpture in Britain.
 The casting was completed by November 1911 and the complex matter of hoisting the Quadriga into position took place in January 1912.
-In April 1912 King George and Queen Mary drove through the arch and were presented to Jones.
+In April 1912 King George V and Queen Mary drove through the arch and were presented to Jones.
 The addition of a tablet noting that the Quadriga was a gift of Lord Michelham was affixed to the monument in 1916.
 The young boy in Jones' composition for the Quadriga was based on Lord Michelham's son.

 Jones was also an accomplished painter.
 His notable paintings included a portrait of Lord Kitchener and an equestrian portrait of Sir David Campbell on his Grand National winning horse.